icfnext/harbor/README.md

 ### Developer Core Concepts

+#### Namespace

+Numerous properties with consistent semantics unique to Harbor are namespaced under the `icf` namespace deployed by the included `com.icfolson.aem.namespace:aem-namespace-extension` module.
+This module also exposes String constants for notable properties, namespace prefixes, and URIs.
+A key element of cohesion across Harbor is the use of consistent semantics in the creation of a data space defining the content presentation Harbor affords within AEM.

 #### Lists

 The functionality of many of the Components created for a particular project can be distilled down to the presentation of a List of items.
 Lists therefore are central to Harbor and enabled by Interfaces and Abstract Classes suggesting a pattern to follow in List Component development.